hychat-mc/hychat/README.md

 It is common for each top Hypixel guild to have their own developer who makes yet *another* guild chat bridge.
 Not all guild bridges are created equally.
 Some might be basic or be fully featured.
 We aim to create a unified experience for all guilds, so that **everyone can enjoy the same great experience**.
 This will include bot management via a web interface, full customization, reliable infrastructure, and a whole lot more.

+## Wait, what's a guild chat bridge?

+A guild chat bridge (or a guild chat bot) allows a link to be established between a Discord channel and Hypixel guild chat.
+It is commonly used to allow guild members to communicate with each other, even if they aren't at their computer.
+This is because Discord can be used anywhere with an internet connection, whilst Hypixel guild chat is only available in-game.
+This can allow for more efficient communication and more community engagement.

+These bridges (or bots) are usually created with two libraries; Mineflayer and Discord.js.
+Mineflayer allows a Minecraft account to be controlled using code, and Discord.js can send and receive message events to/from Discord.

 ## Ok, cool, but who's making it?

 Our current team consists of a few developers who've all created their own version of a guild chat bridge in either JavaScript or Python.
 We've combined our knowledge of Minecraft/Hypixel bots and our developer experiences to create Hychat.
 These people include: